 Minor in Possession

-San Antonio, TX Minor in Possession (MIP) Lawyer
+San Antonio, TX Minor in Possession (MIP/MIC) Lawyer

-Young people under the age of 21 can face MIP charges even if they are not drinking alcohol.
+Young people under the age of 21 can face MIP charges even if they are not drinking alcohol (known as minor in consumption).
 In fact, they need only be present where alcohol is visible to face these charges.
 Some of the types of incidents include:

 - Holding a friend’s drink while they retrieve their wallet